 |This is the thumbprint of the Secure Channel SSL certificate.
 The location of this certificate file is recorded in Row 1 (Secure Channel SSL Certificate location and Filename) of Table 4b: Secure Channel SSL Certificate.|

-For additional information about the Add-WebApplicationProxyApplication cmdlet, see Add-WebApplicationProxyApplication.
+For additional info about the Add-WebApplicationProxyApplication cmdlet, see Add-WebApplicationProxyApplication.

 Validate the published application

 To validate the published application, use the Get-WebApplicationProxyApplication cmdlet.
-Type the following Microsoft PowerShell command.
+Enter the following Microsoft PowerShell command:

 The output should resemble the content in the following table.

 ||: https://<bridging URL>/